ibrod83/nodejs-web-scraper/readme.md

 ## Error Handling

 nodejs-web-scraper will automatically repeat every failed request(except 404,400,403 and invalid images).
 Number of repetitions depends on the global config option "maxRetries", which you pass to the Scraper.
 If a request fails "indefinitely", it will be skipped.
 After the entire scraping process is complete, all "final" errors will be printed as a JSON into a file called **"finalErrors.json"**(assuming you provided a logPath).

+Alternatively, use the `onError` callback function in the scraper's global config.

 ## Automatic logs